 Interviews for first-year applicants to Barnard are optional, but may provide an additional opportunity to learn more.
 On campus interviews may be scheduled for high school seniors only from June through mid-December.
 For students who may not be able to afford to visit campus and/or may live in areas where we don't currently have alumnae interviewers, we can often accommodate requests via SKYPE or phone.

 Undocumented students receive the same consideration for admission as any other application for admission to Barnard College.
 If applying for financial aid, undocumented students follow the same financial aid procedures outlined for international citizens.
-If admitted, the Offices of Financial Aid and Admissions will follow the same procedures Barnard uses to grant need-based aid to international citizens.
+If admitted, the Offices of Financial Aid and Admissions will follow the same procedures used to grant need-based aid to international citizens.
 Scholarship opportunities are extremely limited.

 The Office of Admissions is looking for ambitious young women who have the motivation, promise, and seriousness of purpose to take advantage of Barnard’s small learning community, the larger Columbia environment, and New York City’s countless resources.
 Coupling rigorous academics with a supportive faculty, students have endless opportunities to apply their interests and knowledge in an urban setting that prizes diversity.